 There have been a lot of questions about what happens to your savings and investments if death happens.
 In this article, you will learn about our improved wealth transfer system.
 This ensures your funds are appropriately transferred to your loved ones, in case death happens earlier than planned.
 This fits into one of our cardinal values: a transparent investment firm that puts investors first.

 Just like birth, death is part of our life cycle.
 As with any other big life event, preparation for death and the loved ones you leave behind is important.
 But how do you prepare for this?

 This is where the next of kin comes in, partly.
 While you can take the appropriate steps to write up a will, that isn’t where it ends.
-The holders of your financial assets must also be informed, especially when will is not written.
+The holders of your financial assets must also be informed, especially when a will is not written.

 Fintechs and Next of Kin Details

 A few number of Nigerians have wills as most people culturally shy away from discussing death.
-Many financial institutions request for your next of kin details when setting up an account.
+Many financial institutions request your next of kin details when setting up an account.
 While in some cases this may be compulsory information to provide, in other cases it isn’t.
 This typically depends on the financial institution itself.

 As technology evolves and many physical operations move online, we have seen cumbersome registration processes reduced to a few taps.
 What would normally encompass pages of handwritten information and days to confirm, is now done in minutes.

 As great as this condensed process is, it has its gaps.
 One of which is the overlooking of certain essential details, like the next of kin.
 These details may not be requested when opening an account.
 However, they can be filled later on most fintech platforms.